cncf/wg-serverless/workflow/spec/spec.md

 solving custom requirements that go beyond the core of the workflow specification, for example logging, simulation, debugging, tracing, etc.

-You can find more info and examples of element extensions [here](extending.md).
+Find more info and examples of element extensions [here](extending.md).

 ## Use Cases

-You can find different Serverless Workflow use cases [here](usecases.md)
+Different Serverless Workflow use cases can be found [here](usecases.md)

 ## Examples

-You can find different Serverless Workflow examples [here](examples.md)
+Different Serverless Workflow examples can be found [here](examples.md)

 ## Reference

-You can find a list of other languages, technologies and specifications related to workflows [here](references.md)
+List of other languages, technologies and specifications related to workflows can be found [here](references.md)